 Flooding from groundwater can happen when the level of water within the rock or soil that makes up the land surface (known as the water table) rises.
 This flooding happens slowly over months.
 The Environment Agency supply information in the form of monitored groundwater levels.
 In parts of Croydon and South London which has historically experienced groundwater flooding, the Environment Agency provide a groundwater alert or warning service.
 Further information on the groundwater risks status can be found South London: groundwater situation – GOV.UK (www.gov.uk).

-As part of London Flood Awareness week 2022, the LCCP partnered with the Greater London Authority to host an industry focussed event to share good practice and discuss how to make London more resilient to surface water flood risk now and in the future.
+As part of London Flood Awareness week 2022, the LCRP partnered with the Greater London Authority to host an industry focussed event to share good practice and discuss how to make London more resilient to surface water flood risk now and in the future.

 The event, in London’s City Hall, featured speakers from across the water management and climate sector, including the Met Office, Borough representatives, the Greater London Authority, the Environment Agency, Thames Water and the National Flood Forum.